Summer Jobs in the Black Hills of South Dakota

-We are looking for people that can be committed to a vision, have impeccable integrity, enjoy people and it really helps if you love the great outdoors.
+We are looking for people that can be committed to hospitality, have integrity, enjoy people and it really helps if you love the great outdoors.
 The resort business in very diverse and complex, so flexibility and a desire to learn new things will assist with you having a great experience.

 Room and Board

-The Palmer Gulch Resort offers dormitory housing for a nominal weekly fee.
-Rooms are dormitory style with up to 12 people to a floor with 2 - 3 people per room.
-Each dorm includes a full kitchen stocked with basic cooking and eating utensils, a living room and two full baths.
+The Palmer Gulch Resort offers dormitory housing for a nominal weekly fee of $30.
+Rooms are dormitory style with 2 people per room.
+Each dorm includes a full kitchen stocked with basic cooking and eating utensils, a living room and restrooms/showers.

-Rooms can include three twin beds, dressers, and basic bed linens.
-Basic wireless Internet access is available on the property as well as a employee computer that is hooked to high-speed internet.
+Rooms can include twin beds or bunks, dressers, and basic bed linens.
+WiFi is available on the property as well as a employee computer that is hooked to high-speed internet.
 A landline telephone and basic cable is provided.

 We also have 50 amp sites available for a nominal fee for employees that have their own campers.